vivekchn24/Bank-Marketing-Dashboard-Excel/README.md

 > This project has been fully completed as part of my personal learning and practice.
 > **Please do not copy or directly use this project in your resume, portfolio, or anywhere else.**
 > I highly encourage you to practice and build your own version to develop your real skills.

+-⭐ This EDA project was completed as part of my data analytics training/Journey And the EDA Project Done At <a href="https://futurevisioncomputers.com/">Future Vision Computer Institute</a>,Surat.